athol-de/smart_doorbell/README.md

 The master works similar, also using WiFiManager for an easy configuration of the WiFi without hardcoding the credentials.
 But first, we have to change the code according to your personal preferences and accounts.
 For that open master.ino in your favorite IDE and start changing it.

+If there are features you don't want to use, e.g. OTA or MQTT, make sure to delete everything belonging to that feature (or make it a comment).

 __UPD__

-You can skip this paragraph if you don't need the receiver part.
 I chose UDP for the communication between master and receiver for timing reasons - UDP is quite fast, because it does not have the overhead including DNS resolving etc. But therefore you have to enter the receiver's IP in the code ("bellIP1").
 That will be the IP the UDP package will be sent to in case the doorbell rings and the receiver should listen to - see above.

 __Telegram__

-You can skip this paragraph if you don't need the Telegram part.
-Otherwise, you will need a Telegram bot API and therefore use a bot you already have or get a new one.
+You will need a Telegram bot API and therefore use a bot you already have or get a new one.

 To get one, open Telegram (web or mobile device) and start talking to "BotFather".
 He will guide you through the process of creating a bot (and changing the name, adding a photo etc.).
 You will get the API key from him.